activefrequency/pyavatax/docs/basics.rst

 Should you need access to the actual response or request the ``response`` attribute is the ``Request`` object which has ``headers``, ``full_url``, ``body``, and other parameters.
 The ``response`` attribute also has a ``request`` attribute which contains information about the raw request.
 If you need more details check out their documentation.

 Since the ``Request`` library sits on top of the urllib you may not get the **exact data/headers being transmitted**.
-To account for this I have added a ``proxies`` class variable on the BaseAPI class.
-It is commented out, but set to the default value for CharlesProxy, an excellent and free GUI application for sniffing the exact data being sent over the wire.
+To account for this you can pass a ``proxies`` dictionary to the ``API`` constructor.
+You can use this setting to setup CharlesProxy, an excellent and free GUI application for sniffing the exact data being sent over the wire.

 Logging